From TikTok ad types to social commerce and TikTok Shop, our comprehensive guide covers everything you need to know about how to sell on TikTok.

 - Men aged 25-34 – 13.9%

-As of 2022, TikTok is most popular in the US, where it has 136.5 million users.
+Based on data from 2022, outside of China TikTok's popularity is greatest in the US, where it has 136.5 million users.
 Other countries with large populations also use the app heavily – Indonesia (99.1 million users), Brazil (73.6 million users), Russia (51.3 million users), and Mexico (50.52 million users).
 If you’re wondering how many TikTok users there are in the UK, it’s just under 17.5 million users while Australia has roughly 7.3 million.

 How to Build a Presence on TikTok